 July 12, 2016 ...
 Baton Rouge, Louisiana :

 The green uniform approached rapidly as state police bounced.
 The state police person on cosmic powered woman's left broke his elbow armor when he bounced off the pavement.

 Shining with a chocolate copper sun glow, cosmic woman immediately appraised the danger of an approaching trooper with multiple crowd mower ammo clips plainly visible in his quiver and leg pockets.
 She quickly agreed to let the state police up — If they would kindly take her to their leader.

-The state policeman to cosmic powered woman’s right can be seen limping with a bend to his right side; the side he bounced on.
+The state policeman to cosmic powered woman’s right can be seen limping with a painful bend to his right side; the side he bounced on.
 She is pulling them toward their leader.
 No pressure dimple from the state policeman's left thumb on her right shoulder clearly indicates he is being pulled.